SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     that's defined in the same module as the declaration.
     The declaration must have the ``internal`` access level modifier.

+    Like the ``public`` access level modifier,
+    this attribute
-    This attribute and the ``public`` access level modifier both expose the declaration as part of the module's public interface.
+    exposes the declaration as part of the module's public interface.
     Unlike ``public``,
     the compiler doesn't allow declarations marked with ``usableFromInline`` to be referenced by name in code outside the module,